materials-marketplace/user-docs/docs/source/ucs/sa_weld_strength_tut.md

 ### Inputs

-When you open the app you will be presented by the following screen
+When you open the app you will be presented with the following screen

 ![ws_app|200x100](../_static/img/ucs/standalone_apps/weld_input_1.png)